 Agency Name:

 ite Supervisor Name:

 Overall assessment of intern's work habits and interperso nal skills:

-Please indicate the extent to which the intern: Always Most of time the Some etimes Rarely
+Please indicate the extent to which the intern: Always Most of the time e Som etimes Rarely

 Was punctual

 Was dependable

 Worked independently

 Completed tasks

 Followed instructions

 Accepted constructive criticism

 Cooperated with colleagues

 Was motivated

 Had a positive attitude

 Had a professional appearance

 Contributed at meetings

 Respected authority

 Worked within professional limits

 Functioned as a team member

 Communicated effectively in writing

-Communicated effectively verbally 一百 Ī 7 $\overline{}$
+Communicated effectively verbally

-ased on your overall observation of the intern's perform on agree with each of the following statements? rmance at the Strongly Agree e end point o of the interr Neutral/ Unsure nship, to wh Strongly Disagree
+ased on your overall observation of the intern's perfor ou agree with each of the following statements? mance at the Strongly Agree end point of Agree the interr Neutral/ Unsure nship, to wh nat degree Strongly Disagree

-This intern exhibits the degree of professionalism that is

-expected of my profession. Ц Ц Ш Ц Ш
+This intern exhibits the degree of professionalism that is expected of my profession.

 I would recommend this intern to a colleague who was looking to fill a vacant position in a field related to the work done by my agency.

-I would consider hiring this intern if there was a vacant П П П П
+I would consider hiring this intern if there was a vacant П П П